jjmarm/masksforhunger/chapters/san-diego.md

   2. Once you have scanned all the items you would like to donate, press "checkout".
 You will then be asked to fill out a donation form with payment information.

-  3. Once you have completed your donation, browse the selection of masks below and fill out the form called "I want a mask".
+  3. Once you have completed your donation, browse the selection of masks and click on the link called "I want a mask" in the "Contact" section below.
 You should receive a response by mail shortly.

   Again, you aren't required to get a mask to contribute!
 All remaining masks will be given to local hospitals or non-profits on the frontline.